ritza-co/Codecov/CodeCov Draft.md

 ## Set Up CodeCov

 * **Create a CodeCov Account:**
-Sign up for a CodeCov account by following the official [quick start guide](https://docs.codecov.com/docs/quick-start).
+[Sign up](https://about.codecov.io/codecov-free-trial/) for a CodeCov account and follow the official [quick start guide](https://docs.codecov.com/docs/quick-start) which will walk you through creating an account and installing the GitHub application.
 CodeCov integrates with platforms like GitHub, Bitbucket, and GitLab, allowing seamless integration into your development workflow.

+* **Install the GitHub Application:**
+This guide will focus on using GitHub, install the CodeCov GitHub [application](https://github.com/apps/codecov) and provide access to the repository you would like to manage.
+This will allow CodeCov to access your repository and provide automatic reporting on pull requests.

 * **Get Your CodeCov Upload Token:**
-Once you’ve created an account and connected your repository, obtain the unique upload token for your project.
+Once you’ve created an account and connected your repository, obtain the upload token for your project.
 You’ll need this token to securely upload coverage reports to CodeCov.

-* **Install the GitHub Application:**
-If you’re using GitHub, install the CodeCov GitHub [application](https://github.com/apps/codecov) and provide access to the repository you would like to manage.
-This will allow CodeCov to access your repository and provide automatic reporting on pull requests.

 ---